Hi Everyone and good morning!

 Here's a side by side look...

 The kitchen came out looking fabulous and my oh my what a charming space.
-21 Rosemary Lane was thrilled to be part of this transformation and we want to thank Donna and her family for allowing us to share the experience.
+21 Rosemary Lane was thrilled to be part of this transformation and we want to thank Donna and her family for allowing us to share in the experience.

 Hope you all are enjoying these last few weeks of summer before the kiddos go back to school!